 *any prior publications.

-I will let you know if I can be of assistance and, if so, provide a fee quote and time frame.
+I'll let you know if I think I'm the right gal for the job and, if so, provide a fee quote and time frame.